cmcgrury/weather-dashboard/README.md

 3. Weather data will appear below

 ## Features to add:
-- An option to see a future forecast
+- An option to see a future forecast (done)
-- More error handling
+- More error handling (done)
-- Reformat the page to have two columns instead of 1, allowing for more data to be displayed
+- Reformat the page to have two columns instead of 1, allowing for more data to be displayed (done)
-- General asthetic improvements, more pictures, etc.
+- General asthetic improvements, more pictures, etc. (done)
 - More to come...

 ## Technologies used: